isblab/prism/README.md

 #### Type 2.
 PrISM on PDBDEV entries (IHM)
 Run PrISM with downloaded mmCIF PDBDEV file in `ihm` mode.

 #### Type 3.
-Set of RMF3 files (RMF)
+RMF3 files (RMF)
-One can also provide a folder containing superposed models in RMF3 or RMF format.
+Run PrISM with either a  single RMF3 file contaiing multiple models or a folder of RMF3 files each contaiing 1 or more models.
+For efficiency provide a single RMF3 file by concatenating all models from all RMF3 files into one.

 #### Type 4.
 Set of PDB files (PDB)
 PrISM supports Protein Data Bank (.pdb) files of structurally superposed model ensembles.

 #### Type 5.
 Set of MMCIF files (MMCIF)
-PrISM supports Protein Data Bank (.pdb) files of structurally superposed model ensembles.
+PrISM supports Protein Data Bank (.cif) files of structurally superposed model ensembles.

 #### Type 6.
 DCD input (DCD)
 PrISM can read binary DCD (.dcd) files for atomic coordinates of integrative models.
 Here a representative RMF file would also be required to read the mass, radius and particle name of each bead.